futoin/core-js-ri-eventstream/README.md

 Each event has auto-generated ID, type, data and timestamp.
 Type is all upper case identifier.
 Data is arbitrary JSON-friendly data.

-There are two configurable delivery strategies are supported: polling and streaming, but consumer acts as client in both cases.
+Two configurable delivery strategies are supported: polling and streaming, but consumer acts as client in both cases.

 There are two delivery modes: reliable and live.
 The later allow messages to be skipped.
 To ensure that events are reliably delivered, each consumer must register first.

-There are two message storage types assumed: active small high performance area and slower data warehouse for all time history.
+Two message storage types are assumed: active small high performance area and slower data warehouse for all time history.
 DBEventArchiver tool is provided for efficient reliable data transfer.

 More detailed concept is in the FTN18 spec.